DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 <br><br>
 Vanilla Essence's performance is then graded in five categories and given an overall score.
 A score above 70 is a passing grade, and allows continuing to the next story segment.
 Between story segments there is a short full-motion video cutscene connecting the dots.
 <br><br>
-The game additionally includes a practice mode, as well as a two-player battle mode, where players can compare their skills.
+The game additionally includes a practice mode, as well as a two-player "BATTLE" mode, where players can compare their skills.
 <br><br>
 The latest version of this patch is <a href="xxxxx">1.0</a>.